caeli-disciplus/caeli-disciplus/README.md

 ## 🚀 What I'm up to

-- **At work** — Helping partners successfully integrate with financial APIs.
+- **At work** — Helping partners successfully integrate with our APIs.
 Docs, debugging, enablement.
 - **On the side** — Building personal systems for the pure joy of it.
 Currently tinkering with ideas that scratch my own itch.
 - **Always learning** — There's always a new tool, pattern, or rabbit hole worth diving into.